Proximilar's AI beats human competitors

 - Cognitive biases make them place too much weight on recent events and ignore information that clashes with their existing beliefs.

-- Worst of all, they have conflicts of interest.
+- They have conflicts of interest.

 None of the issues that plague human analysts are a problem for machines.
 Tireless, unbiased, with nearly unlimited computational capacity and memory, Proximilar’s AI cuts through randomness and complexity to gain deeper insights that people ever could.
 Our AI lays bare the analysts’ errors and translates them into new opportunities for our clients.